 - 1. Visit http://tplinkmodem.net, and log in with the password you set for the modem router. - 2.
-Select your Region and Time Zone from the drop-down list, then click Next.

-3. Select your ISP from the dropdown list or select Other if you can't find your ISP, then click Next.
+Click Quick Setup, select your ISP from the dropdown list or select Other if you can't find your ISP, then click Next.

-4. Follow the on-screen instructions to complete the setup.
+3. Follow the on-screen instructions to complete the setup.